 We are happy to offer ticketholders a refund if that is the option that works best for them.
 To receive a refund, please indicate your choice online here.
 The Box Office will call you to confirm a valid payment method to receive the refund before processing.

 When will I receive my refund and how?

-We will start processing refunds on July 15, 2020.
-If you make your selection before July 15, 2020 you will receive it by August 15, 2020.
+If you made your selection before July 15, 2020 you will receive it by August 15, 2020.
 If you make your choice after July 15, 2020, you will receive your refund within 60 days.